Elements Of An Effective Compliance Program – Written Policies And Procedures

 All compliance policies and related documents should be developed and reviewed under the direction of the compliance officer and compliance committee.
 Upon finalization of policy documents, the compliance officer should either train or schedule a training to educate the workforce affected by the policy area.
 Additional best practice tips include:

-- Use policy templates to keep the look and format of your organization’s documents consistent.
+- Use policy and procedure templates to keep the look and format of your organization’s documents consistent.

 - Write documents to be user-friendly and easy to follow.